raspberry-varg/raspberry-varg/README.md

 <br>

 ## 🎀 A Little More About Me
-- 🌱 I am currently refining my interview skills, and applications of DS&A.
 - 🪴 I am interested in creating wholistic software solutions, and to create a story-heavy video game.
 - 🔮 Away from code, I love to watch movies and fall down a rabbit hole of murder mysteries.
 - 🍁 Disney is my obsession, and I wouldn't have it any other way.